 Invasive species are plants and animals not native to B.C. or are outside their natural distribution area.
 They can spread rapidly, outcompete and predate on native species, dominate natural and managed areas, and alter biological communities.
 Invasive species can negatively impact B.C.'s environment, people and economy.

-- Review the current list of Priority Invasive Species in B.C.
+- Review the current Priority Invasive Species in B.C.

 - Read the indicator reports on the status of invasive species in B.C.